Akhil378/Akhil378/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Akhil
 =============================================================================================================================

-Aspiring Full-Stack Web Developer and Electronic Music Producer with a Passion for Learning
+Aspiring Full-Stack Web Developer with a Passion for Learning.
 -------------------------------------------------------------------------------------------

 As a computer science student, I am passionate about full-stack web development and have gained experience by working on personal projects.
 In addition, I also have an interest in electronic music production.